isomerpages/moe-manjusrisec/_passionate-learners/Mindfulness and Learning Power.md

 </i> </span> |

-Our programme will also involve our parents to provide resources so they can play a role to support their child in strengthening the adoption of learning dispositions beyond the classrooms.
+<p style="text-align: justify;">Our programme will also involve our parents to provide resources so they can play a role to support their child in strengthening the adoption of learning dispositions beyond the classrooms.</p>

 #### <span style = "color:#0000ff"> <b><i>Links for Parents</i></b> </span>